-- After the initial load, we may want to insert another part: how should we assign an id then?
-Would be great to have the DB do it... - The database can generate new integer values for PKs by mechanisms that, unfortunately, are not covered in SQL-92: - Auto-increment in mysql, MS SQL Server, DB2 - Sequences in Oracle, DB2 - These are covered in SQL 2003, but that was too late for real standardization across DB products
+- With arbitrary integer values as PKs, if we decide to change the natural key, it's easy and doesn't cause other updates. - Also, we often join on PKs, and integer ids are smaller and thus faster than natural keys, which are usually varchars. - The database can generate new integer values for PKs by mechanisms that, unfortunately, are not covered in SQL-92: - Auto-increment in mysql, MS SQL Server, DB2 - Sequences in Oracle, DB2 - These are covered in SQL 2003, but that was too late for real standardization across DB products